iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#025] [Announcement] Monophonic Entertainment urges fans to calm down; do not let unnecessary violence further intensify the conflict between both sides.md

 For the past few days, Monophonic Entertainment has been at the center of a serious conflict.
 The situation has taken a turn for the worse, as a fellow Monophonic Entertainment artist was violently attacked and suffered physical injuries earlier today.
 These incidents have severely harmed the company's reputation and our employee's safety.
 They are also chipping away at the positive relationship this company has built with the fans throughout the years.

-To fellow fans who are surrounding the Monophonic Entertainment Headquarters right now, we sincerely hope that you can have a proper and peaceful conversation with the Monophonic PR team that will be present on-site very soon.
+To fellow fans who are surrounding the Monophonic Entertainment Headquarters right now, we sincerely hope that you can have a proper and peaceful conversation with the Monophonic PR team that will be present on\-site very soon.
 Your feedback and opinions are always the most important thing to us.

 We believe that only reasonable and calm conversation can lead to a path of mutual understanding.